Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Introduction

-By addressing these questions, our paper makes the following contributions. \begin{itemize} \item We find that presence of hallucinations negatively impacts the quality of data generated and decreases users' reliance on the AI recommended text. \item Although the cognitive forcing function does not always mitigate the detrimental effects of hallucinations on data quality, we observe that the presence of cognitive forcing functions and hallucinations together impacts data quality and influences how users leverage the AI responses presented to them. \item We illustrate patterns of user reliance on AI-generated text, showing that users underrely as well as overrely on the AI suggestions.
-We underscore the nuances of overreliance and its distinctions in the human-LLM collaboration context compared to human-AI collaboration in decision making. \item We identify emerging reliance behaviors afforded by the text-generation context.
-Specifically, we observed that users append AI responses to their already correct responses, even when the information is conflicting, demonstrating a potential downside to use of cognitive forcing functions, especially when the AI suggestion is incorrect. \end{itemize}
+By addressing these questions, we hope to provide insights into how to improve the quality of conversational data and promote more natural and informative interactions between users and AI agents.
+Our paper makes the following contributions. \begin{itemize} \item We present a rubric for evaluating content grounded dialogue for customer support.
+This rubric spans faithfulness, accuracy, completeness, and is applicable across content-grounded dialog contexts. \item We designed and present three Cognitive Forcing Functions in the context of this content-grounded dialog creation task: Highlighting, Formulate, Read First. \item Cognitive Forcing Functions (CFFs) influenced AI reliance and data quality, even without actively mitigating hallucination effects.
+While CFF Presence did not significantly reduce the negative impact of hallucinations, it improved overall data quality and shaped user behavior.
+Notably, in the Formulate condition, participants incorporated AI-generated responses more when the CFF was absent, likely as a cognitive offloading strategy to compensate for prior effort. \item We identify emerging reliance behaviors afforded by the text-generation context.
+Specifically, we observed that users append AI responses to their already correct responses, even when the information is conflicting, demonstrating a potential downside to use of Cognitive Forcing Functions, especially when the AI suggestion is incorrect. \end{itemize}